keystonejs/keystone/examples/custom-admin-ui-pages/README.md

 ## Feature Example - Custom Components for the Admin UI

-This project demonstrates how to create a custom page in the admin-ui.
+This project demonstrates how to create a custom page in the Admin UI.
 It builds on the [Task Manager](../task-manager) starter project.

 ## Instructions